gl-inet/docs4.x/docs/tutorials/vpn_dashboard.md

 # VPN Dashboard

+Access to web Admin Panel, on the left side -> VPN -> VPN Dashboard

 VPN Dashboard page is for the status and setting of VPN.

 ![glinet vpn dashboard](https://static.gl-inet.com/docs/en/4/tutorials/vpn_dashboard/vpn_dashboard_1.png){class="glboxshadow"}

 ## VPN Client

-At first, there is no configuration available for OpenVPN and WireGuard, you need to click **Set Up Now** to go to the corresponding page to configure.
+In the beginning, there is no configuration available for OpenVPN and WireGuard, you need to click **Set Up Now** to go to the corresponding page to configure.

 ![glinet vpn dashboard](https://static.gl-inet.com/docs/en/4/tutorials/vpn_dashboard/vpn_dashboard_2.png){class="glboxshadow"}